Destinations Greece The Ionian Islands

 Slow afternoon

-beach at Glyfada or Issos (south coast), or pool back at the hotel.
+beach at Glyfada or Issos on the south coast, or the pool back at the hotel.

 21:00p.m.